anjali-deshpande-hub/chronic_kidney_disease/README.md

 ## Learning Outcomes
 By the end of Team Project Module 1, participants will be able to:
-* Identify the causes of merge conflicts
+* Resolve merge conflicts
-* Use rebasing to solve merge conflicts
+* Describe common problems or challenges a team encounters when working collaboratively using Git and GitHub
-* Create a program as a team to analyze a dataset
+* Create a program to analyze a dataset with contributions from multiple team members

 By the end of Team Project Module 2, participants will be able to:
 * Create a data visualization as a team